eclipse/packages/homepage/contribute.md

 and [sign the Eclipse Contributor Agreement](https://accounts.eclipse.org/user/eca).

 Is this required?
 Yes!
 Is there a way around it?
 No!
 Why is this necessary?
-Because legal issues are as though as software engineering issues, and this is the way to solve them.
+Because legal issues are as tough as software engineering issues, and this is the way to solve them.